the-turk/flarum-diff/README.md

 - Based on [jfcherng/php-diff](https://github.com/jfcherng/php-diff) repository (this one is forked from [chrisboulton/php-diff](https://github.com/chrisboulton/php-diff) since it's no longer maintained).
 - Option for **line** (default), **word** and **char** level diffs.
-- Two render modes including "Inline", "Side By Side".
+- Three render modes including "Inline", "Side By Side" & "Combined".
 - Option for tabular view with line numbers.
+- Archive old revisions using cron jobs or manually.
-- Delete revisions.
+- Delete revisions or rollback to certain revision.
-- Supports `fof/nightmode`.
+- Supports `fof/nightmode`, `the-turk/flarum-quiet-edits`.

 Also, it won't load (and cache) anything until you click the "Edited" button so no need to worry about loading times.